mikeperry-tor/vanguards/README.md

 and then point your vanguards.py script to connect to it with --control\_port=9099 (or --control\_socket /path/to/socket).

+**Be aware that this script sets HSLayer2Nodes and HSLayer3Nodes in your torrc.
+If you stop using this script, you should remove those directives.**

 ## Client use

 It is also possible to use the vanguards script as a regular Tor client with